Enhancing grassland ecosystems while sustaining private, profitable ranching

 Internship

-Each Sandhills Ranch internship is a three-month, summer-long internship with a select Ranch in the Nebraska Sandhills.
+The Sandhills Ranch internship is a three-month, summer-long internship beginning May 15th and ending August 15th, with a select Ranch in the Nebraska Sandhills.
 Some operations will have multiple people offering mentorship.

 Orientation

-Interns will attend an in-person group orientation in May before beginning the Internship.
+Interns will attend an in-person group orientation on May 15th before beginning the Internship.
 Each intern will receive a job description for their host ranch.

 Evaluation